 Sign up to get your free Clean and Organize Check List for Every Month This Year

 Be sure to see the full list and helpful hints below the printable kitchen cleaning checklist sign up!

 Here is the full list of tasks on the Kitchen Cleaning Checklist with some links to tools that will help!

 Kitchen Cleaning Checklist

 Clean and degrease cabinets- Cooking, over time, leaves a residue of grease and dirt on your cabinets.
-Mix 1 cup hot water with ¼ cup of Dawn and ¼ cup of vinegar, soak a rag in the mixture or spray on cabinets and wipe down.
+Mix 1 cup of hot water with ¼ cup of Dawn and ¼ cup of vinegar, soak a rag in the mixture or spray-on cabinets and wipe down.
 I am always shocked how after I do this how much better my cabinets look.

 Scrub around faucet and knobs- Grab an old toothbrush and scrub around the faucet and knobs of the sink, use a little damp baking soda for scrubbing power.

 Declutter the outside of the refrigerator- Remove old paperwork and drawings, rotate new photos on the fridge, and toss out excess magnets to give your refrigerator a more tidy look.